yingweiwo

 Pharmacodynamics

-Ascorbic Acid (vitamin C) is a water-soluble vitamin indicated for the prevention and treatment of scurvy, as ascorbic acid deficiency results in scurvy.
-Collagenous structures are primarily affected, and lesions develop in bones and blood vessels.
-Administration of ascorbic acid completely reverses the symptoms of ascorbic acid deficiency.
+Ascorbic acid (vitamin C) is a water-soluble vitamin used to prevent and treat scurvy, as ascorbic acid deficiency leads to scurvy.
+Collagen structure is primarily affected, and lesions appear in bones and blood vessels.
+Taking ascorbic acid can completely reverse the symptoms of ascorbic acid deficiency.
+The main role of iron supplementation is to prevent and treat iron-deficiency anemia.
+Iron has potential immune-enhancing, anti-cancer, and cognitive-enhancing effects.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.